OpenTechPulse-org/opentechpulse-org.github.io/_posts/2025-06-12-How-to-install-Nextcloud-AIO-behind-a-Traefik-Reverse-Proxy.md

 services:
   nextcloud-aio-mastercontainer:
     image: ghcr.io/nextcloud-releases/all-in-one:latest
-    #init: true
     restart: always
-    container_name: nextcloud-aio-mastercontainer # This line is not allowed to be changed as otherwise AIO will not work correctly
+    container_name: nextcloud-aio-mastercontainer # Do not change
     volumes:
       - nextcloud_aio_mastercontainer:/mnt/docker-aio-config # This line is not allowed to be changed as otherwise the built-in backup solution will not work
-      - /var/run/docker.sock:/var/run/docker.sock:ro # May be changed on macOS, Windows or docker rootless.
-See the applicable documentation.
-If adjusting, don't forget to also set 'WATCHTOWER_DOCKER_SOCKET_PATH'!
+      - /var/run/docker.sock:/var/run/docker.sock:ro
     network_mode: bridge
     ports:
-      #- 80:80 # Can be removed when running behind a web server or reverse proxy (like Apache, Nginx, Caddy, Cloudflare Tunnel and else).
-See https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md
       - 8080:8080
-      #- 8443:8443 # Can be removed when running behind a web server or reverse proxy (like Apache, Nginx, Caddy, Cloudflare Tunnel and else).
-See https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md
-    environment: # Is needed when using any of the options below
+    environment:
-      APACHE_PORT: 11000 # Is needed when running behind a web server or reverse proxy (like Apache, Nginx, Caddy, Cloudflare Tunnel and else).
-See https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md
+      APACHE_PORT: 11000 # Is needed when running behind a web server or reverse proxy
-      APACHE_IP_BINDING: 0.0.0.0 # Should be set when running behind a web server or reverse proxy (like Apache, Nginx, Caddy, Cloudflare Tunnel and else) that is running on the same host.
-See https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md
+      APACHE_IP_BINDING: 0.0.0.0 # Should be set when running behind a web server or reverse proxy
-      NEXTCLOUD_DATADIR: /nextcloud-data # Allows to set the host directory for Nextcloud's datadir. ⚠⚠⚠ Warning: do not set or adjust this value after the initial Nextcloud installation is done!
-See https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir
+      NEXTCLOUD_DATADIR: /nextcloud-data # Allows to set the host directory for Nextcloud's datadir.
-      SKIP_DOMAIN_VALIDATION: true # This should only be set to true if things are correctly configured.
-See https://github.com/nextcloud/all-in-one?tab=readme-ov-file#how-to-skip-the-domain-validation

-volumes: # If you want to store the data on a different drive, see https://github.com/nextcloud/all-in-one#how-to-store-the-filesinstallation-on-a-separate-drive
+      SKIP_DOMAIN_VALIDATION: true # You can try to set this to false, but with a reverse proxy this might fail

+volumes:
   nextcloud_aio_mastercontainer:
     name: nextcloud_aio_mastercontainer # This line is not allowed to be changed as otherwise the built-in backup solution will not work
 ```